brian7704/OpenTAKServer-docs/docs/index.md

     - Watch video streams in ATAK's video tool, web browser, or video player such as VLC
     - Record streams
 - Upload data packages to share with other EUDs
-- Live stream ADS-B data from the free Airplanes.live API to EUDs
+- Live stream ADS-B and AIS data from the free Airplanes.live and AISHub.net APIs to EUDs
 - WebUI
 - Mumble Authentication
     - Use your OpenTAKServer account to log into your Mumble server